MetaMask/rpc-cap/README.md

 ### Testing

+To run unit tests on a fresh build: `yarn test:clean`

-To run unit tests: `npm run build && npm run test`
+To run unit tests without building: `yarn test`

-To test against an example dapp, serve the example using `npm run serve` and explore using [this branch of MetaMask](https://github.com/MetaMask/metamask-extension/tree/LoginPerSite).
+To test against an example dapp, serve the example using `yarn serve` and explore using [this branch of MetaMask](https://github.com/MetaMask/metamask-extension/tree/LoginPerSite).

 ## Object Definitions